 - Use the exposure slider to get the perfect amount of light

-- Hunt for golden hour.
-Golden hour is the hour during sunset and sunset, where you’ll get the softest lighting.
+- Hunt for golden hour – one hour before sunset and after sunrise.
+This is where you’ll get the softest, dreamiest lighting.

-If you are interested in a professional shoot, consider bartering with a photographer.
-Perhaps you’re a writer in need of eye-catching Instagram photos.
-Reach out to a photographer who has a similar aesthetic and offer to write their website or something that is of the same value.
-Most budding photographers are looking to build their portfolio anyways, so use that to your benefit by offering your pretty mug for a shoot so long as you have license to the photos on your channels.
+If you want a professional shoot, consider bartering with a photographer.
+Reach out to someone who has a similar aesthetic to your feed and offer your services in return for theirs.
+Most budding photographers are looking to build their portfolio anyway, so it never hurts to ask for a collaboration.
+As always, remember to credit them on all your channels.
 A win-win for all involved.

-With all of this said, every image doesn’t have to be original.
-Go by the 80/20 rule and try to aim for at least 80% original content, and weave the rest of the regrammed content throughout your grid.
+Though beautiful, meaningful, original content is the goal, not every image needs to be original.
+Go by the 80/20 rule and try to aim for at least 80% original content, weaving the rest of the regrammed content throughout your grid.

 Don’t know where to start?
 Write down the four key elements you want to portray about your blog on social media.
 Each element should share a different side of you and your blog.
 But as a whole, your grid should look like one big happy family of images that all belong together.